Vaginal bleeding in early pregnancy

 - An ectopic pregnancy, which may cause bleeding and cramping.

-Call or go to your doctor or midwife right away if you have:
+Call or go to your health care provider right away if you have:

 - Heavy bleeding